Updated: Jun 28

 Handlebars (now named Fettle) is a brand new start-up in the bicycle industry which has kickstarted life in the heart of London.
 We are a small team made up of keen cyclists, mechanics and environmentalists who want to play a part in the shift towards more sustainable travel.
-We’re doing this by taking under-used urban space and transforming it into convenient places for bicycle repair.
+We’re doing this by taking under-used urban space and transforming it into convenient places for bike repairs & servicing for Londoners.

 Who is Handlebars (Fettle) for?

 We see the Handlebars (Fettle) mission as enormously valuable on many fronts...

 For cyclists, we’re providing convenience.
 ‘Customers want convenience’ is a mantra we’re drilling into ourselves and it’s something we’re building in to every part of our customer journey - starting from choosing locations where cyclists need repairs the most, all the way through to giving Brompton loan bikes so people can get on with their day, providing same-day services & offering a simple online booking experience.